fakedrtom/SVAFotate/README.md

 being compared to.
 Any value between 0 and 1 may be entered (default value of 0.1 if `-f` is not used).
 SVs with overlaps will have AFs from the datasets added to the INFO fields.
 Query SVs without overlaps will be given AF annotations of 0.
-The higher the value of `-f`, the more exact the SV overlap match must be.
+The higher the value of `-f`, the more precise the SV overlap match must be.

 SV Datasets
 ==========================
-Currently this repo includes SV datasets from CCDG and gnomAD that contain allele frequencies from large population cohorts.
+Currently this repo includes SV datasets from CCDG and gnomAD that contain AFs from large population cohorts.
 Each of these datasets have been summarized and made available download here.